SAP-samples/teched2022-IN280/exercises/ex2/ex24/readme.md

 1. *Click* on the *Automatic Refresh* icon at the black top row and change the resresh frequency to every *15 sec*.

-	SAP Cloud ALM is polling the Cloud Integration tenant for monitoring data as default every 5 minutes.
-We want to avoid to wait 5 minutes will reset this right after we have received the event.
+	SAP Cloud ALM is polling the Cloud Integration tenant for monitoring data as default every 5 minutes and we want to avoid waiting.

 	<br>![](/exercises/ex2/images/IMExceptRefresh15sec.png)